TtuHamg/DM/README.md

 # DM
-The implementation of diffusion model
+The implementation of diffusion model.